 Fly to Las Vegas, the closest major airport to southern Utah.
 Pick up your rental car and you are on your way.

 First stop: Valley of Fire State Park.
-After an hour’s drive, get out and stretch your legs in this beautiful desert landscape, with fantastic, 4000-yr old petroglyphs and sculpted red rock formations.
+After an hour’s drive, get out and stretch your legs in this beautiful desert landscape.
+Don’t miss the fantastic, 4000-yr old petroglyphs and sculpted red rock formations.
+Note, there is a $10 State Park entry fee per vehicle for Valley of Fire State Park (not included in your National Park’s pass).

-Once you seen Valley of Fire State Park, jump back in the car and make your way to Zion.
+Once you’ve seen Valley of Fire State Park, jump back in the car and make your way to Springdale, outside Zion National Park.
 Check into your accommodation in Springdale just outside the Park.
-We loved Flanigan’s Inn, which provided a really comfortable, welcoming stay really close to the entrance of the Park so we could get ahead of the morning rush.
+We loved Flanigan’s Inn, which provided a really comfortable and welcoming stay really close to the entrance of the Park.
+Given there is only one road into the Park from Springdale, staying close to the entry means you can get ahead of the morning rush.

 Driving distance: Las Vegas to Valley of Fire State Park 78km (49mi) 1hr.
 Valley of Fire State Park to Springdale (right outside of Zion National Park) 207km (129mi) 2hrs 20mins.